janbodnar/Python-Skolenie/introduction.md

 The official web site for the Python programming language is [python.org](https://python.org)

+## Basic characteristics

+1. *High-Level and Readable*: Python is a high-level language designed for readability.
+2. *Interpreted*: Python runs on an interpreter system, allowing code execution as soon as
+   it's written.
+This makes prototyping quick and efficient.
+4. *Dynamic Typing*: You don't need to declare variable types explicitly; Python infers
+   them dynamically during runtime.
+5. *Significant Indentation*: Python uses whitespace (indentation) to define scope, such as loops,
+   functions, and classes.
+No curly braces are needed.
+6. *Versatile Use Cases*:
+   - Web development (server-side)
+   - Software development
+   - Mathematics and scientific computing
+   - System scripting
+   - Handling big data
+7. *Cross-Platform*: Python works on various platforms (Windows, Mac, Linux, Raspberry Pi, etc.).
+8. *Fewer Lines of Code*: Python allows developers to write programs with fewer lines compared to some other languages.

 ## Python implementations

 Formally, Python programming language is a specification.
 There are three main implementations